 - Are there any aftermarket upgrades available for the Ultra 150?

 - Yes, there are various aftermarket performance and appearance upgrades available for the Ultra 150.
+Some are discontinued by manufacturers, but they can be found on forums if desired.

 - How do I winterize my Kawasaki Ultra 150?